-When submitting files, please populate the SSN field for undocumented students in the following order:
+When submitting files, please populate the SSN field for Washington Application for State Financial Aid (WASFA) filers in the following order:

 SSN

 Tax ID Number (ITIN)

 9-digit WASFA Applicant ID number

 Payment requests may be made any time from late-July through late-June of the academic year.

-Payments for a new year will not begin until the college's annual participation agreement is approved, the final interim report is reconciled for the prior year, and all funds due back to WSAC are received.
-EFT payment requests will be processed within 24 hours of receipt whenever possible.
+Payments for a new year will not begin until the college's annual participation agreement is approved, and the final interim report is reconciled for the prior year.